 - Map of Vatican

 The Sistine Chapel was built between 1473 and 1481 by Pope Sixtus IV, who named the chapel after himself.
-From then until today, conclaves have been held here, ie gatherings of cardinals who vote here to become the next pope.
+From that time until now, conclaves, or gatherings of cardinals, have been held here to vote on who will become the next Pope.

 Frescoes on the ceiling